microsoft/pxt-arcade/docs/examples/sorting-algorithms.md

 function start() {
     const r = new Math.FastRandom();
-    // need to keep track of which run we are on to determine whether a given sort is from
-    // this round or a previous one
     ++currentRun;
     currentPlace = 1;

     ySegment = Math.floor(screen.height / running.length);

     running.forEach(v => v.a = fillWithDefault(r, currCount, ySegment - (image.font5.charHeight + 2)));

     running.forEach(v => control.runInParallel(() => {
         const run = currentRun;
         v.place = undefined;